-If you are found in possession of more than a certain quantity of drugs, you can be charged with deemed supply, even if you did not actually supply the drugs to anyone else and had no intention of supplying or selling the drugs.
+If you are found in possession of more than a certain quantity of drugs, you can be charged with deemed supply, even if you did not actually supply the drugs to anyone else and had no intention of doing so.

-A standard drug supply charge requires there to be some evidence that you were supplying or intending to supply the drugs to someone else, or that you knowingly took part in the process of supply.
+By contrast, a standard drug supply charge requires there to be some evidence you were supplying or intending to supply the drugs to someone else, or that you knowingly took part in the process of supply.

-With deemed supply, it is enough for you to have a quantity of drugs in your possession that is equivalent to or over the amount considered to be a trafficable quantity.
+With deemed supply, it is enough for you to have a quantity of drugs in your possession that is equivalent to or over the amount considered to be a traffickable quantity.

 If police want to charge you with deemed supply, you need to have a certain quantity of drugs in your possession.

-The trafficable quantity varies depending on the specific drug.
+The traffickable quantity varies depending on the specific drug.

 The quantity is 300 grams or more for cannabis, and three grams for cocaine, amphetamines and heroin, or 0.75 grams of MDMA (ecstacy).